Zelqx/process-injection-poc/README.md

 The payloads are intentionally benign: they append a line to `%TEMP%\injection_demo_marker.txt` and (unless silent mode is set) show a `MessageBox`.
 There is no shellcode, persistence, or evasion logic.

-> **Authorized use only.** This is for security education, authorized red-team labs, and defensive research.
-Do not use it against systems you do not own or have permission to test.
-Do not target online games or third-party software; that violates terms of service and anti-cheat will ban you.

 ---

 ## Techniques